 - A list of roles and responsibilities.

 - A list of incidents requiring action.

-> - The current state of the network infrastructure and security safeguards.
+- The current state of network infrastructure and security controls.

-> - Detection, investigation and containment procedures.
+- Detection, investigation and containment procedures.